DanMacDonald/SimpleSignals/README.md

 this.signalManager = this.AddComponent<SignalManager>();
 ```

-Next define some Signals that you want to be able to `Invoke()` and that components can listen to by providing a listener.
+Next, define some Signals that you want to be able to `Invoke()` and that components can listen to by providing a listener.
 Becase Signals are strongly typed and they define the types of their parameters it makes it easy for programmers to know what parameters they need to impelment in their Signal Listeners.

 ```
 namespace MyGameNamespace